 Please consider attending the rest of the Congress: a second pre-conference day on innovation and investment on 28 May, followed by a three-and-a-half day scientific program on 29 May – 1 June, 2017.
 In line with the Society’s multidisciplinary educational mission, the congress offers a unique opportunity for valuable interactions with peers who, collectively, focus on every aspect of neuromodulation.

-We encourage you to submit your best original work and register for the INS Congress and pre-conferences.
+We encourage you to register for the INS Congress and pre-conferences.
 Please note that INS members will receive a special discounted registration rate for the main congress, so now is the perfect opportunity to renew your membership or become a member of the INS.

 We look forward to seeing you in Edinburgh!